AndreasGustafsson88/dead_spruces_mrcnn_tf2/README.md

-# Mask R-CNN for identifying standing dead pines
+# Mask R-CNN for identifying standing dead spruces

 #### This is an implementation of mask R-CNN on python 3, keras and tensorflow 2.

 This work is based on previous implementation done by [Matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN)

-#### Example result with visualized as semantic segmentation
+#### Example result visualized with semantic segmentation
 ![](data/example_images/001.png)
 left: original, right: Green hand annotated, Red predicted